sourcenetwork/docs.source.network/docs/query-specification/relationships.md

 ```

 The types of both objects are included and DefraDB infers the relationship.
 As a result:
-- both objects which can be queried separately.
+- Both objects which can be queried separately.
-- each object provides field level access to its related object.
+- Each object provides field level access to its related object.

 The notable distinction of "one-to-one" relationships is that only the DocKey of the corresponding object is stored.